Zarxrax/Sammie-Roto-2/README.md

 [Documentation and usage guide](https://github.com/Zarxrax/Sammie-Roto-2/wiki)

 ### Installation (Windows):
-- Download latest Windows version from [releases](https://github.com/Zarxrax/Sammie-Roto-2/releases)
+- Download latest version from [releases](https://github.com/Zarxrax/Sammie-Roto-2/releases)
-- Extract the zip archive.
+- Extract the zip archive to any location that doesn't restrict write permissions (so not in Program Files)
 - Run 'install_dependencies.bat' and follow the prompt.
 - Run 'run_sammie.bat' to launch the software.